Morocco: Luxury & Private Safaris

 Secrets and Tips from our Experts

-- A great local guide is invaluable everywhere, and essential in Fez
+- A great local guide is invaluable, and essential in Fez

 - Don’t miss the photography museum (Maison de la Photographie de Marrakech) and the Majorelle Garden